Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Evaluation of efficiency for SX-ARPES with denoise system

 \subsection{Applying To The Material With Indistinct Band Structure}

 Even when ARPES measurements are performed on an atomically flat and clean surface, the resulting image is not always clear.
-For example, the scattering of photoelectrons caused by crystal defects, such as impurity atoms, lattice imperfections, and dislocations, as well as electron-electron interactions, can obscure the band structure.
-Furthermore, the uncertainty in the perpendicular momentum of photoelectrons, known as $k_z$-broadening, which is inversely proportional to the detection depth, contributes to the formation of intrinsic background noise~\cite{sobota2021angle,strocov2003intrinsic,strocov2023high}.
-To address these challenges, we demonstrate the effectiveness of the DPDM in extracting band structures obscured by crystallographic and fundamental photoemission process effects.
+For example, the scattering of photoelectrons caused by crystal defects, such as impurity atoms, lattice imperfections, and dislocations, as well as electron-electron and electron-phonon interactions, can obscure the band structure.
+These interactions, along with the finite lifetimes of both the photoelectrons and the photo-excited holes, contribute to the intrinsic spectral broadening~\cite{sobota2021angle}.
+Furthermore, the uncertainty in the perpendicular momentum of photoelectrons, known as $k_z$-broadening, which is inversely proportional to the detection depth, contributes to the formation of intrinsic spectral broadening~\cite{sobota2021angle,strocov2003intrinsic,strocov2023high}.
+Particularly in the soft X-ray region, the Debye-Waller factor plays a critical role; as temperature increases, the intensity of coherent spectral features decreases, while the incoherent background from thermally diffused scattering increases~\cite{braun2013exploring}.
+To address these challenges, we demonstrate the effectiveness of DPDM in extracting band structures obscured by these complex crystallographic, many-body, and thermal effects.